Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Texel RateThe Radeon HD 4750 is a lot (more or less 170%) faster with regards to texture filtering than the GeForce 8600 GT 512MB DDR2. (explain)
+Texel RateThe Radeon HD 4750 is quite a bit (approximately 170%) more effective at texture filtering than the GeForce 8600 GT 512MB DDR2. (explain)

-Pixel RateIf running with a high resolution is important to you, then the Radeon HD 4750 is superior to the GeForce 8600 GT 512MB DDR2, by a large margin. (explain)
+Pixel RateIf running with high levels of AA is important to you, then the Radeon HD 4750 is superior to the GeForce 8600 GT 512MB DDR2, by far. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison